 It's fascinating intelligence, and I was hoping you might have some time on the morning of Thursday, June 6 or anytime in the afternoon during the week of June 22.
 What would work for you?

-- The business developer introduces themselves and provides a brief overview of their company (one sentence, not a 20-second elevator pitch).
+- Introduction: The business developer introduces themselves and provides a brief overview of their company (one sentence, not a 20-second elevator pitch).

-- There is a simple, non-threatening call to action.
+- Call to action: There is a simple, non-threatening call to action.
 You are not going to make a sale on the first call, but you might schedule a 10-, 20-, or 30-minute teleconference in which you share your valuable insights.
 This will also help position you as an expert and thought leader in your field.